 Reserve your place on one of our Autumn Spain photography tours

 Use the form below to register your interest and I’ll promptly get back to you with availability.
-You’ll need a telephoto in your kit bag, a wide angle and a decent tripod.
+You’ll need a telephoto in your kit bag, a wide-angle and a decent tripod.
 If you require filters then I recommend Format Hitech.
 Let me know if you are unsure what to purchase.
 You’ll need to arrange flights into Bilbao.
 BA run a service from London Heathrow and Easyjet from Manchester.
 Reserve your place soon for one of the best value landscape photography tours around.
-This tour is only available for the one date.
+This tour is only available for one date.